By J. L. Starkey

 Instead, I found myself staring at her obituary in disbelief.
 She was over 150 miles from her Chicago home when she died?
 But why?

 Melcena never should have been a brick wall.
 After all, my grandmother told plenty of stories about her grandma, and had even lived with that grandma for a time.
-Since Melcena was her grandmother, wasn’t she the person my grandma remembered?
+Since Melcena was that grandma, wasn’t she the person that my grandma remembered?